oliverklee/ext-seminars/Documentation/UsersManual/EnteringSeminarsAndRelatedRecords/Index.rst

 #.
 If you would like to assign the numbers yourself or you need to have
-   non-numeric event IDs, you can use the “accreditation number” field and change the front-end and e-mail labels accordingly (see the corresponding section in this manual about how to do this).
+   non-numeric event IDs, you can use the “accreditation number” field and change the front-end and email labels accordingly (see the corresponding section in this manual about how to do this).
 In this case, you need to make sure yourself that the IDs are unique.